contactandyc/the-macro-library/README.md

 ## Extendable

 This library has started with introsort and a series of binary search methods.
-Other algorithms can be added as needed.
+Other algorithms are planned to be added soon.

 ## A Fast C Sort (with more to come)
 A comparison of this sort to qsort and std::sort follows.